kelvins/functional-programming-in-scala/README.md

 val res1: Int = 20
 ```

 As you can see, the `sum` function now depends on the `y` variable, which is in the outer scope.
-If we change the value of `y` it will affect the result of the `sum` function.
-So, even when we call the function with the same parameters it will return a different result.
+If you change the value of `y` it will affect the result of the `sum` function.
+So, even when calling the function with the same parameters it will return a different result.

 Another example of an **impure function** can be seen in the following snippet: